-In a living room, a vintage light is best placed near a vintage sofa or a vintage armchair.
+In a living room, a vintage light is best placed near a vintage retro sofa or a retro armchair.
 To achieve vintage style, it can also be orientated towards pretty objects on a shelf.
 In a room, they will be oriented towards a cabinet or a console.
 On a staircase, it is more effective to light the steps rather than the walls.

 Tip number 7: In the bedroom, opt for relaxed lighting

 To achieve indirect lighting, it is best to opt for lighting which reflects from the ceiling or walls.
 The best choice would be lampshades of vintage style that diffuse a coloured light, and bulbs with very warm light.